A-Rosebud-Rejoicing/IMNAKD/README.md

 End result may be a sort of IMAGE Gallery CMS based off of this stack.
 HRM.

-ImageMagick, MongoDB, Node.js, AngularJS, Kraken/Express, Dust
+ImageMagick, MongoDB, Node.js, AngularJS, Koa, Dust

 Let us see if it works out.